bio-raum/.github/profile/README.md

 # Welcome to Bio-Raum

-Bio-Raum (Bioinformatische Ressourcen für amtliche Untersuchungsmethoden) aims to be a collection of bioinformatic ressources and tools for the fields of food and feed products, veterinary medicine, and consummer protection.
+Bio-Raum (Bioinformatische Ressourcen für amtliche Untersuchungsmethoden) aims to be a collection of bioinformatic ressources and tools for the fields of food and feed products analysis, veterinary medicine, and consummer protection.

 It is open to all contributions related to these fields, onexisting or new tools.